 Historic classicism meets modern minimalist furniture - The creation of elegant restraint

 My 4 insider tips for a minimalist furniture and living spaces

 1. Tone on tone

 We recently used this technique in our Notting Hill project by overlaying neutral tones.
-With the help of different textures as well as materials we have increased the depth of the tones, for example by using marble plaster on the walls.
+With the help of different textures as well as materials we have increased the depth of the tones, for example by marble plaster on the walls.

 2. Less is more

 3. Try out the room divider

-Room walls or panels can optically create essential “living zones” in an open space.
-In doing so, you can design an inviting and cozy living room that does not compromise on minimalist aesthetics.
+Room walls or panels can create optically essential “living zones” in an open space.
+This creates an inviting living room that does not compromise on minimalist aesthetics.

 4. Lighting is everything

-In my opinion, light is a very important decorative element to create an atmospheric ambience as different light sources create diverse atmospheric room climates.
+In my opinion, light is a very important decorative element to create an atmospheric ambience.
+Because different light sources create an atmospheric room climate.
 Variation is essential, for example through lamps, wall lights or built-in lighting in furniture.

 Sometimes this aspect is neglected by preferring more striking decorative accents.
 We therefore love hidden lighting in our projects, as it gives the rooms a “glow effect” and makes our minimalist design look even softer.

 Interior design trends for 2020

-A real industrial and cultural movement towards simplicity is observable already.
-Luxury is increasingly leaning into a Wabi-Sabi orientation: A return to more appreciation and care, as well as less consumption and the preference of local and natural sources of supply and materials.
+A real industrial and cultural movement towards simplicity can already be seen.
+Luxury transforms more into a Wabi-Sabi-oriented approach: with the return to more appreciation and care, as well as less consumption, but local and natural sources of supply and materials.

 AUTHENTICITY OF MATERIALS

-Linen, rattan, stone and other natural materials are currently the highest authority in terms of interiors.
+Linen, rattan, stone and other natural materials now seem to be the highest authority when it comes to interiors.

 Specifically, beautiful white backdrops for interiors.
 To find this a beautiful white color or texture so that your furniture, works of art and accessories stand out and speak for themselves.